 - Crises of meaning and spirituality.

-Dr. Patricia brings a unique background that blends together her clinical skills with 40 years experience as an educator, corporate leader and entrepreneur, consultant, and wellness coach.
-She works collaboratively to help patients enlist their inner resources of hope, fierce compassion, and courage to quiet their inner critic, to love the unlovable within, and to discover the beauty of their wholehearted self.
+Dr. Patricia brings a unique background that blends together her clinical skills with 40 years experience as an educator, corporate leader, entrepreneur, and mentor.
+She works collaboratively to help patients enlist their inner resources of fortitude, temperance, prudence, and patience to quiet their inner critic, to love the unlovable within, and to discover the beauty of their wholehearted self.

-Dr. Patricia integrates a variety of evidence-based counseling modalities and integrative wellness practices, including:
+Dr. Patricia integrates evidence-based counseling modalities and integrative wellness practices including:

 - Existential-Humanistic Wisdom Traditions

 - Gestalt Therapy